 Chiang Mai Street Food: 8 Dishes You Must Try

-As you make your way out of your luxury accommodations into the bustling market, you will be swept away by all the fragrances of Chiang Mai street food.
+As you make your way out of your luxury hotel into the bustling market, you will be swept away by all the fragrances of Chiang Mai street food.

 Assaulting you from every angle will be decadent scents perfected over thousands of years.
 Recipes that have been passed down for generations.